That’s the name of the game when it comes to social media marketing.

 Then you can benefit from insights on how well your stories are connecting with your audience.

 One-third of the most viewed Instagram stories are from businesses, so sharpening your strategy can offer huge returns.

-The report module gives you a clear idea of the reactions each story panel is receiving from your audience.
+The Analytics module gives you a clear idea of the reactions each story panel is receiving from your audience.

 You can see how many people are watching each story all the way through, as well as those who are tapping forward, tapping back and exiting (swiping upward).
 You can track the rate of replies, too.

 If you have multiple panels at once, for example, a forward tap isn’t so bad since the user is still interested in interacting with your brand.
 An exit, on the other hand, can mean the sequence of stories has failed to engage.